web-ridge/gqlgen-sqlboiler/README.md

 DONE: Generate converts between sqlboiler structs and graphql (with relations included)
 DONE: Generate converts between input models and sqlboiler
 DONE: Fetch sqlboiler preloads from graphql context
+DONE: Support for foreign keys named differently than their corresponding model
-TODO: Generate CRUD resolvers based on mutations in graphql scheme
+TODO: New plugin which generates CRUD resolvers based on mutations in graphql scheme
-TODO: Refactor some code and document it
+TODO: Generate code which implements the generated where and search filters
+TODO: Support CRUD of relationships inside input types
+TODO: Support gqlgen multiple .graphql files

 ## Case